eilerb1011/jenkiins-linode/README.md

 - Admin:repo_hook
 - Delete_repo

 Make note of the new key
 In Jenkins, select Manage Jenkins and System.
 In the GitHub section:
-Give your server a name (ie important if you have multiple GitHub Enterprise servers) If using github.com, leave the API URL at https://api.github.com Under credentials,
+Give your server a name (ie important if you have multiple GitHub Enterprise servers)
+If using github.com, leave the API URL at https://api.github.com
+Under credentials:
 - Add new credentials
 - Select Jenkins
 - Select kind = secret text and paste your Github PAT into the Secret field
 - Give your secret a meaningful ID, else it will be assigned a random UID.
 You will use this as the ID below to populate credentialsId in the Git commands of your script

 After entering the new credentials, select it from the credentials drop down and click test connection.
 Then save the config

 ## Creating creds for Linode/Terraform